 What is the Arkansas Gleaning Project?

 The Arkansas Hunger Relief Alliance (the Alliance) and the Society of St. Andrew (SoSA) have partnered to form a gleaning network within the state of Arkansas.
 Gleaning is the biblical practice of hand-gathering crops left after harvest.
 The Alliance and SoSA volunteers glean fields and orchards donated by growers.
 The produce is then given to food banks, local pantries, soup kitchens, and shelters that feed or distribute food to their neighbors in need.
 The Alliance and its members serve over 900 hunger relief organizations in all 75 Arkansas counties.
+Since the program began, more then 7 million pounds of fresh produce has been gleaned from Arkansas fields.
 The cost of operating the Arkansas Gleaning Project averages less than 3 cents per pound of produce, and there is never a charge to the feeding agency or relief organization.

 Partnerships are Key